Tugduoff/RType/doc/engine.md

 Systems are where you define code that will be run against entities and components, defining the logic of your game or program.
 In essence, a system is just a function which has access to entities and components and is able to mutate however you want to apply your logic on the ECS.

+## Our game engine

+In our game engine, each part the ECS is a plug-in, represented by a shared library in the filesystem.
+This facilitates the reuse of components and systems.

+Components can be loaded individually by using the `Engine::registerComponent` method, which takes as parameter a path to a shared library.
+It will dynamically open the library using our Dynamic Libray Loader, making this component ready to use.
+In particular, this allows systems to create instances of components by calling any exposed function in the component shared library.

+Systems get access by mutable reference to the entire `GameEngine` class in their `run` method, so they can really do anything on the ECS as a whole.
+This is by design, to give the most power to developers implementing systems for our engine.

+This namely allowed us to create a `Config` system which reads a config file describing a list of systems, and loads these systems in the engine dynamically.